blindTissue/logit_lens_llama_advanced/README.md

     - Sessions will be saved to `saved_states/` directory. example saved states are included in the repository.
     - Interventions, LogitLens results are saved in the `config.json` file
     - Activations are saved in the `tensors.npz` file.
 These can be used for futher experiments (L2 norm, cosine similarity, etc.)
+        - Update on Nov 25, 2025: Now includes attention scores in the `tensors.npz` file.
+    - Size of `tensors.npz` file is large.
+Keep it in mind.
+(73MB for 3.2 3B 51 tokens)
+- **Attention Visualization**: Visualize attention scores.
+You have option to visualize
+    - Average attention scores across all layers and heads
+    - Average attention scores across particular layer
+    - Attention scores for a particular head
+    - Furthermore, you can save the attention visualization as a png file by clicking Save button.
+        - Some examples can be found in the `attention_visualizations/` directory.

 ## Installation